a2800276/gaml/README.md

 features are not implemented by design.

-This means the library lacking a number of haml features, which, depending on your point of view is either a good thing or a catatrophe:
+This means the library lacking a number of haml features, which, depending on your point of view is either a good thing or a catatrophe.

 ## G/HAML in 10 seconds.